Mahmoudz/Porto/README.md

 ### Ship Structure

-The Ship layer, contains the following types of codes:
+The Ship layer is composed of several types of code that work together to power your application:

-- **The Core Code**: is the engine of the ship, that auto-register and auto-load all your Container's Components to boot your Application.
-It contains most of the magical code that handles everything that is not part of your business logic.
-And mostly contains code that facilitate the development by extending the framework features.
+- **The Core Code**: This is the engine of the ship that auto-registers and auto-loads all your Container's Components to boot your Application.
+It contains most of the magical code that handles everything that is not part of your business logic, and mostly contains code that facilitates development by extending the framework features.

-- **The Containers shared code**
+- **The Containers shared code**:
-	- **Parents Classes**: the base classes of each Component in your Container.
-(Adding functions to the parent classes makes them available in every Container).
-Parents are made to contain shared code between your Containers.
+	- **Parent Classes**: These are the base classes of each Component in your Container.
+Adding functions to the Parent Classes makes them available in every Container, and Parents are designed to contain shared code between your Containers.
-	- **Generic Classes**: the reusable features and classes which can be used by every Container.
-Such as, Global Exceptions, Application Middleware's, Global Config files, etc.
+	- **Generic Classes**: These are reusable features and classes that can be used by every Container, such as Global Exceptions, Application Middleware, Global Config files, and more.

-Note: All the Container's Components MUST extend or inherit from the Ship layer *(in particular the Parent's folder)*.
+It's important to note that all of the Container's Components must extend or inherit from the Ship layer, particularly the Parent folder.

-When separating the **Core** to an external package, the Ship Parents should extend from the Core Parents (can be named Abstract, since most of the them supposed to be Abstract Classes).
+When separating the **Core** into an external package, the Ship Parents should extend from the Core Parents (which can be named Abstract, since most of them are supposed to be Abstract Classes).
+The Ship Parents hold your custom Application shared business logic, while the Core Parents (Abstracts) hold your framework's common code.
+Essentially, anything that is not business logic should be hidden from the actual Application being developed.

-The Ship Parents holds your custom Application shared business logic, while the Core Parents (Abstracts) holds your framework common code, basically anything that is not business logic should be hidden from the actual Application being developed.
+By organizing your code in this way, **Porto** makes it easy to maintain and update your application over time, while also allowing you to extend and customize the framework features to meet your specific needs.

 <br>